Medical Doctor Jobs at Medical College of Wisconsin with Visa Sponsorship

 Which visa types are commonly used for Medical Doctor roles at Medical College of Wisconsin?

 H-1B is the most common nonimmigrant visa for physician roles at academic medical centers.
-J-1 is also used for residents and fellows completing graduate medical education, though a waiver is required before transitioning to H-1B employment.
+J-1 visa is also used for residents and fellows completing graduate medical education, though a waiver is required before transitioning to H-1B employment.
 For longer-term pathways, Medical College of Wisconsin also supports EB-2 and EB-3 Green Card sponsorship through PERM labor certification for qualifying physicians.

 What qualifications or experience are expected for Medical Doctor positions at Medical College of Wisconsin?